Avtandil Ebralidze

-Avtandil Ebralidze (ავთანდილ ებრალიძე; born 3 October 1991) commonly known as Avto, is a Georgian footballer who plays as a winger for Cypriot club Anorthosis Famagusta.
+Avtandil "Avto" Ebralidze (ავთანდილ ებრალიძე; born 3 October 1991) commonly known as Avto, is a Georgian footballer who plays as a winger for Erovnuli Liga 2 club Gonio.

 Club career

 Avto began his professional career with fourth division side Esperança de Lagos in 2010 where he remained there one season.
 Following his spell with the Lagos side, Avto moved to third division side Juventude de Évora.
 His stay with Juventude de Évora saw him contribute two goals in 27 appearances.

 In the summer of 2012, Avto moved to Segunda Liga side Oliveirense.
 Avto debuted for Oliveirense on 29 July 2012, in a 2012–13 Taça da Liga match against Belenenses where he played 76 minutes.
 Avto scored his first goal on 16 September 2012, in a 2012–13 Taça de Portugal match against Sintrense which helped his side win the tie 5–1.

 Gil Vicente

 On the 2 September 2013, the last day of the Portuguese transfer window, saw Avto move to Primeira Liga side Gil Vicente F.C. on a free transfer.
 Avto made his Gil Vicente debut on the 14 September, against Porto where he come on as a 77th minute.